East Timor is anything but your typical tourist destination - yet it has it all: superb diving, friendly people, stunning beaches...

 For a city that lacks a lot of tourist infrastructure, Dili has a surprising number of decent coffee shops - which makes sense, given East Timor's quality coffee crop.
 It is the country's main export (apart from oil) and has a stellar reputation worldwide as one of the best in the world, despite its tiny crop (it accounts for 0.2% of the world's coffee).
 The entire coffee crop is organic and is branded Fairtrade, so as infrastructure strengthens and farmers are better able to produce and transport their crop, income from it can only grow.

 Next time you go to Starbucks, order a cup of East Timor coffee.
 It's not available everywhere but if you do get your hands on it, you'll be helping farmers in a faraway land whose livelihoods depend on our coffee addiction.
+And when you visit Timor Leste, pay attention when you have that first cup of coffee.

 For tourism, East Timor isn't just about Dili.
 There are plenty of things to do in East Timor beyond the capital.
 Here are some of the most loved.